 Payment of our administration fee means that you are contributing to the functioning of our Bet Din.

 Likewise, the AJU Community Mikveh assesses a fee of $50 if you cancel your appointment less than 7 days in advance.
-An exception may be made in unforeseeable circumstances such as unusual menstruation or a sudden death in the family.
-(Reason: Late cancellations make it unlikely that someone else can take your slot, which leaves the Mikveh underutilized.)
+An exception may be made in unforeseeable circumstances such as a sudden death in the family.
+Late cancellations make it unlikely that someone else can take your slot, which leaves the Mikveh underutilized.

 If the payment of our standard fees would be a financial hardship for you, please inform your sponsoring rabbi, who will contact us on your behalf to discuss alternative arrangements.